unitystation/unitystation/docs/PULL_REQUEST_TEMPLATE.md

 - [ ]  This fix is tested on the branch it is PR'ed to.
 - [ ]  This PR is checked for side effects and it has none
 - [ ]  This PR does not bring up any new compile errors
+- [ ]  This PR does not include scenes without specific need to do so.

 ### Notes:
 _Please enter any further information here_